Gauntlet173/CodingTheLaw/syllabus.md

 Major Project: 		Design Specifications due by the end of this class.

-#### Class 10 - Date TBD
+#### Class 10 - November 20, 2020

-Technical Topic: Natural Language Processing
+Technical Topic: Natural Language Processing and Generation

 In this class the students will be introduced to tools that are designed to automatically read and recognize parts of legal documents such as contracts, to simplify tasks such as due diligence review.
+Students will also be introduced to rules-based and data-based methods of generating natural language for legal purposes.

 Best Practices Topic: Automated Legal Reasoning and Bias